Xz-As/SysY_compiler/README.md

 # SysY_compiler
-Project Description.
+Project Description:
 SysY compiler that compiles SysY files and generates arm instructions Writing language: C++
 Project has been compiled by g++
 The "unistd.h" code in the project is to fill in the missing unistd libraries when running under windows.

-To run the project.
+To run the project:
 """
 . /compiler_test file_path -S -o output_path
 """
 file_path is the sample file path, output_path is the output file path The command will be output to output_path, where

-Algorithm test.
+Algorithm test:
 In the . /test path
 Testing with the qemu-arm virtual machine
 The compiler generates the output of the assembly execution in the .output file and the examples should be output in the .out file